pmariglia/showdown/README.md

 Here is a sample `.env` file

-This configuration will use the Mega-Gardevoir team and search for a gen7ou battle:
+This configuration will use the sample OU team and search for a gen7ou battle:
 ```
 SAVE_REPLAY=False
 LOG_TO_FILE=False